QuentinCG/GSM-TC35-Python-Library/README.md

 ## How to install (python script and shell)

-  - Install package calling `python setup.py install` from the root of this repository
+  - Install package calling `pip install GSMTC35` (or `python setup.py install` from the root of this repository)
   - Connect your GSM module to a serial port
   - Get the port name (you can find it out by calling `python GSMTC35/GSMTC35.py --help` from the root of this repository)
   - Load your shell or python script